 In real terms, this means faster cooking times, better textures and lower energy use, said to be up to 70 per cent faster with 50 per cent energy savings, when combining microwave with convection, grill or air fry modes.

-With up to 1000W microwave power, 1300W quartz grilling, 220°C convection cooking and dedicated air fryer temperatures, the new models handle everything from air-fried fish and frozen chips to baking and reheating leftovers.
+With up to 1000W microwave power, 1300W quartz grilling, 220°C convection cooking and dedicated air fryer temperatures, the new models can handle everything from air-fried fish and frozen chips to baking and reheating leftovers.
 The slimline footprint keeps worktops clear, while dedicated baskets allow up to 800g of frozen chips to be cooked in one go.

 Models launching in April 2026 include the NN-CD58RS with full stainless steel finish, NN-CT57RM with silver exterior and touch controls, NN-CT56RB in regulation black and NN-CT55RW / NN-CT54RW in clean white.
 Prices are TBA.